exasol/cloudwatch-adapter/doc/developers_guide.md

 }
 ```

-The timestamp must be between now (because of clock synchronisation) and two weeks in the past (restriction for CloudWatch events).
+The timestamp must be between now (because of clock synchronization) and two weeks in the past (restriction for CloudWatch events).

 You can invoke the lambda like this: